Lyndros/masternode_installer/README.md

 <br/> -- This is a configuration example, please modify as needed before running the installer--
 <br/> &nbsp; &nbsp; $wget https://raw.githubusercontent.com/Lyndros/crypto_tools/master/masternode_installer/config_tokugawa.yml
 <br/>
-<br/> &nbsp; &nbsp; In addition get your tokugawad binary from your favourite source or compile it.
 <br/> &nbsp; &nbsp; A bootstrap.dat file is optional but very recommended if you want to have your MNs running asap.
+<br/> &nbsp; &nbsp; The bootstrap for Tokugawa i.e can be retrieved from here -> https://github.com/mangae/Tokugawa_mangae.
 <br/>
 <br/> <b>2.
 Setting your configuration file</b>
 <br/>